 Collaboration in your school community

 Look for opportunities to draw on your colleagues' knowledge and expertise.
 You may be able to build on the helpful experience of:

 - ELL teachers

 - Speech pathologist

 - Bilingual staff

+Share your collaborative successes with colleagues and administrators — that way you can advocate for more collaboration time together.
 It takes a school village to teach a child, and each member of the community as an important part to play in ELLs' success!